 If you are charged with driving without a license, then you immediately contact driving without a license attorney San Diego Vikas Bajaj to handle your case.
 Driving without a license in California is against the law.
 If you drive without a license you can face penalties that include monetary fines, summary probation, and even time in jail.
 In some cases, California may even impound your car for up to 30 days.
-Call today for a free consultation.
+Call today for an initial consultation.

 Hiring Driving Without A License Attorney San Diego